shaloo/docs.arcana/docs/quick-start/web-apps-quick-start.md

 ### Onboard Users

-After installing and integrating with the {{config.extra.arcana.sdk_name}}, app developers can add code to onboard the users.
-There are two ways to build user onboarding in the app:
+After installing and integrating with the {{config.extra.arcana.sdk_name}}, app developers can add code to onboard the users using one of the two available methods:

-1. Use the [[concept-plug-and-play-auth|plug-and-play ]] feature of {{config.extra.arcana.sdk_name}} to instantly access the built-in, default pop-up user login interface.
-No need to build any user login UI in the app.
-Simply add code asking the user to log in and call the plug-and-play function of the `AuthProvider`.
-App users can log in by choosing one of the authentication mechanisms configured by the app developer, displayed in the plug-and-play pop-up UI.
+1. Use the [[concept-plug-and-play-auth|plug-and-play login UI]] feature to instantly access the built-in, default user login UI provided by the {{config.extra.arcana.sdk_name}}.
+Simply call `connect` method of the `AuthProvider` to bring up the plug-and-play login UI.
+The plug-and-play pop-up UI displays all the authentication mechanisms configured by the app developer.
+User can select one and onboard the app.

-2. Build a custom user login UI for the app and call the appropriate {{config.extra.arcana.sdk_name}} functions for onboarding users via the configured [[index-build-social-providers|social providers]] and the [[build-password-less-auth|passwordless login option]].
+2. Build a custom user login UI for the app and call the appropriate {{config.extra.arcana.sdk_name}} functions for onboarding users via the configured social providers and the passwordless login option.

 ### Sign Blockchain Transactions